Municipal Gallery of Athens: The building

 The former factory was designed in 1833 by Danish architect Christian Hansen, becoming one of the oldest classics of Athens.
 Thanks to Hansen, and his younger brother Theophil, Athens held some of the finest buildings, which were also extremely wide buildings in pan European level.
 The University, which was considered to be one of the most excellent and finest buildings in Europe in the 19th century, is also the work of Christian.
 The "Metaxourgeio Project" was designed by Hansen in early 1830.

 Hansen came to Athens at the time of King Otto, where the subsequent city was just a small town with a poor residential environment, save the Acropolis and its monuments to give it the grandeur of the romantic symbol.

 Hansen was one of the restorers of the Temple of Athena Nike, which was demolished during the Turkish siege of the Acropolis.
 The material was already there, and the renovation became reality.
 Theophilus, ten years younger than Christian, designed the Academy, the Observatory, the Palace Demetriou, and then Hotel Grande Bretagne.
 However, he was most distinguished in Vienna, where he held the biggest influence on architecture of the city.

 "The building was originally constructed in 1834–1835 to become a commercial center along the lines of the European commercial centers," said Stefanos Pantos, the architect who undertook the renovation of the building.
 "The plan, however, neglected that the building was abandoned from 1835 until 1852."

 In 1852, the building was purchased by an Austrian company, to become the first steam silk plant, but never went into operation due to bankruptcy.
 In 1854 the building functioned as a Hospital while in that same year the company Siriki Greece was founded – to work as Metaxourgeio from 1855 until 1875 – becoming the largest unit in the Balkans and the largest in Greece.
 In 1875, the introduction of silk imports from China forced the operation to close down despite the efforts of A. Douroutis to sustain the business.

 Between 1892 and 1904, the opening of streets Germanikou and Giatrakou caused the destruction of the street facing part of the building and the northeastern section.
 In the same period, shops on the ground floor and residential homes on the first floor were inhabited and in 1960 the northeastern part reconstructed.

 In 1944 the building was used as a garrison headquarters of ELAS, between 1960 and 1993 a number of shops and residences were abandoned after a fire in 1960.
 In 1993, the grandson of the owner, also named Douroutis, decided to donate the building to the City of Athens.

-After a turbulent history, perhaps the building will finally realize its potential as the Athens Municipal Gallery, giving visitors a chance to not only to enjoy the undoubtedly beautiful art work but play an instrumental part in adding to its profound history.